-Women become fish farmers to stand on their own feet
+Women became fish farmers to stand on their feet

 StoryBy Chandrika Patnaik